Honda Odyssey (North America): 2008 facelift

-Beginning in 2008 for the 2009 model year, the power tailgate, which was previously exclusive to Touring models, was also included on EX-L models.
+Beginning in 2008 for the 2009 model year, the power tailgate, which was previously exclusive to Touring models, was now standard on EX-L models.
+Bluetooth HandsFreeLink, previously exclusive to Touring, was included on EX-L models with the Navigation System.

 In Canada, the LX trim was dropped in 2009 for the 2010 model year, and an SE Odyssey NHL edition replaced the EX (being identical to the 2008–09 EX in all respects but with a rear entertainment system and NHL badges).
-In the United States, for the 2010 model year, the DVD Entertainment System was added as an option for the EX trim alongside the EX-L.
+In the United States, for the 2010 model year, the DVD Entertainment System was added as an option for the EX trim, while it is still standard on the Touring.

 The Michelin PAX run-flat tire system, which was previously standard on Touring models, was made optional on 2008-2009 Touring models before ultimately being discontinued entirely for 2010.

 Fourth generation (RL5; 2011)

 Honda presented the 2011 Odyssey Concept in early 2010 at the Chicago Auto Show and officially released it for sale on June 17, 2010; with a larger, wider body, a lower roofline and revised styling.